slhck/ffmpeg-debug-qp/README.md

 ## Requirements

 - Python 3.9 or higher
-- ffmpeg v4 libraries (⚠️ ffmpeg v5 or higher API is not supported)
+- ffmpeg 8.x or higher libraries

 ### Linux